 San Diego Promise Zone

-The newly designated San Diego Promise Zone will receive customized federal support including preferred access to certain competitive federal investments that further the San Diego Promise Zone strategies and federal staff on the ground to help implement the six goals and navigate federal programs.
-The Promise Zone designation is for a period of 10 years and becomes effective on October 1, 2016.
+The newly designated SDBZ will receive customized federal support including preferred access to certain competitive federal investments that further the SDPZ strategies and designated, locally based federal staff to help implement the six goals and navigate federal programs.
+The Promise Zone designation lasts for 10 years and becomes effective on October 1, 2016.

 Read more about the City's plan to improve the quality of life in the San Diego Promise Zone.